-- The size of the arrays is fixed, Linked Lists are Dynamic in size.
+- The size of the arrays is fixed, and Linked Lists are Dynamic in size.

 - Inserting and deleting a new element in an array of elements is expensive, Whereas both insertion and deletion can easily be done in Linked Lists.

-- Random access is not allowed in Linked Listed.
+- Random access is not allowed on Linked Listed.

 - Extra memory space for a pointer is required with each element of the Linked list.

-- Arrays have better cache locality that can make a pretty big difference in performance.
+- Arrays have a better cache locality that can make a pretty big difference in performance.

 What is Stack and where it can be used?

-Stack is a linear data structure which the order LIFO(Last In First Out) or FILO(First In Last Out) for accessing elements.
-Basic operations of stack are : Push, Pop , Peek
+Stack is a linear data structure in which the order LIFO(Last In First Out) or FILO(First In Last Out) for accessing elements.
+Basic operations of the stack are: Push, Pop, Peek

 Applications of Stack:

 - Evaluation of Postfix Expression